Magnetic interactions in the tripod-kagome antiferromagnet Mg$_{2}$Gd$_{3}$Sb$_{3}$O$_{14}$ probed by static magnetometry and high-field ESR spectroscopy: Appendix

+\underline{\it Effect of the demagnetizing fields.} The results for the analysis of the influence of the demagnetizing fields on the lineshape of the ESR spectra is shown in Fig.~\ref{fig:DemagnetizationResults}.
+For details, see the main text.

-Due to technical reasons, in the employed high-field ESR setup a mixing of the absorption and dispersion parts (which are related via the Kramers-Kronig relations~\cite{Kendall2003}) cannot always be avoided despite the use of phase-lock detection.
+\underline{\it Mixing of absorption and dispersion.} Due to technical reasons, in the employed high-field ESR setup a mixing of the absorption and dispersion parts (which are related via the Kramers-Kronig relations~\cite{Kendall2003}) cannot always be avoided despite the use of phase-lock detection.
 Thus the complex signal for the Lorentzian and Gaussian lineshapes reads:

 Here, $L$ is the Lorentzian, $G$ the Gaussian lineshape with mixing angle $\phi$, $erf$ the error function with $x = (H-H_{0})/(\Delta H/2)$, $\Delta H$ = full width at half maximum.
 The resonance condition requires $h\nu = \text{g}\mu_{\text{B}}H_{0}$ for the peak field $H_{0}$.